getchip/PocketCHIP-Docs/source/includes/_advanced.md

 ```

 ### Troubleshooting
-If your bluetooth controller module on CHIP is not functioning, you can easily find the problem.
+If your Bluetooth controller module on CHIP is not functioning, you can easily find the problem.
 Type

 ```shell
   bluetoothctl